 3.17 Human material may be used in both teaching and research, e.g. preserved organs which may be normal or pathological, tissues for biochemical analysis or slides prepared from tissues for microscopical examination.
 Any use of such material must comply with the Human Tissue Act 2004 and should follow Medical Research Council Operational and Ethical Guidelines, 2005.
-Advice must be sought from the Persons Designate of your faculty, before any human tissue is brought onto UCLan premises.
-Detail of the Persons Designates for the faculties can be found on the ethics intranet page https://intranet.uclan.ac.uk/ou/rio/Pages/ethics-andintegrity.aspx.
+Advice must be sought from the Persons Designate of your Faculty, before any human tissue is brought onto UCLan premises.
+Detail of the Persons Designates for the Faculties can be found on the ethics intranet page (staff access only) or by contacting EthicsInfo@uclan.ac.uk.